Mitch Evans

-Mitchell William "Mitch" Evans (born 24 June 1994) is a New Zealand professional racing driver.
-He currently (since 2016) drives for the Jaguar TCS Racing team in Formula E. In 2012, he won the GP3 Series and he raced in the GP2 Series for four years, achieving 14th place in 2013, fourth in 2014, fifth in 2015, and 12th in 2016.
+Mitchell William Evans (born 24 June 1994) is a New Zealand racing driver who is set to compete in Formula E for the Opel GSE Formula E Team.
+He previously raced for Jaguar Racing between 2016 and 2026.
+As of September 2026, Evans holds the record for the most total wins in Formula E, at 16.

-He previously won the 2010 and 2011 Toyota Racing Series in New Zealand and was runner up in the 2010 Australian Drivers' Championship despite missing three races.
-When he won the New Zealand Grand Prix in February 2011, it is believed he became the youngest driver to win an international Grand Prix at 16 years old.
+In his junior career, Evans won the Toyota Racing Series in 2010 and 2011, as well as the New Zealand Grand Prix in 2011, when he became the youngest driver to win an international Grand Prix at 16 years old.
+Moving to Europe, Evans became GP3 Series champion for MW Arden in 2012.
+He then drove in the GP2 Series, where he won races for Russian Time and Campos Racing between 2013 and 2016.

-He won his first Formula E race in the 2019 Rome ePrix.

 Early career

 Born in Auckland, Evans was a champion karter in both restricted 100cc karts, and also won the CIK Trophy of New Zealand at JICA level.
 He moved to Formula First for the 2007 season, competing in three races of the Winter Series at Manfeild Autocourse, and ending the season eighteenth in the championship.
 He contested the full New Zealand championship in 2007–08, finishing ninth overall and recording a fastest lap.